Jash-Shah/Eklavya---Drone/Blog.md

-# Pain and PIDs: Our Journey in Drone Design
+# Persistence and PIDs: Our Journey in Drone Design

 ## Introduction